Is CBD Hemp Oil Legal in All 50 States?

 Is CBD Oil Legal if Imported?

 Yes, CBD oil is legal, if imported and sterilized.
-The U.S. Customs and Border Protection department is of the opinion that “products containing TetraHydroCannabinol (THC), the hallucinogenic substance in marijuana, are illegal to import.
+The U.S. Customs and Border Protection department is of the opinion that “products containing tetrahydrocannabinol (THC), the psychotropic substance in marijuana, are illegal to import.
 Products that do not cause THC to enter the human body are therefore legal products.”

-Plain and simply put then, hemp-derived CBD oil is legal in all 50 states, also if imported from out of the country.
-CBD legality remains a contentious and confusing issue, though, with much clarity needed on especially the federal level.
+Plain and simply put, then, CBD hemp oil is legal in all 50 states by state law, and also if imported from out of the country.
+CBD legality remains a contentious and confusing issue, though, with much clarity needed—especially on the federal level.